duhawala/Kings-Legion/README.md

-# KING's LEGION - ASCII/Text Based Game
+# Kings - Legion

-"4075CEM - Activity led Computer Science Project 2"
+Activity Led Computer Science Project - 2

-## DESCRIPTION
+## Description
-In this age-old text-based game of Hangman, the player must guess a hidden word by putting letters together.
-With each incorrect guess, a new body part is added to the hanging man, which is represented by ASCII graphics in the game.
-The objective is to identify the word before the hangman becomes fully formed.
+In this text-based Hangman game, guess a hidden word by assembling letters while avoiding a fully formed ASCII hangman.

 ## INSTALLATION
 To install the application, follow these steps: